yangcyself/yangcyself.github.io/_posts/2020/02/blog-post-1/DrivingIRL.md

 - Weights: $\theta \in R^{k}$
 - Cost(reward): $\theta^{T} \boldsymbol{f}(\zeta)$

 Features are human defined characteristics of the trajectory.
-For example the `a_lon`: longitunal accleration of the whole trajectory(The L2 norm of the accleration at each time point).
-For convinence, we let the features to represent an aspect of "cost" of the trajectory, so that the weights can have equal signs.
+For example the `a_lon`: longitudinal acceleration of the whole trajectory(The L2 norm of the acceleration at each time point).
+For convenience, we let the features to represent an aspect of "cost" of the trajectory, so that the weights can have equal signs.

 In the projects I participated in, we assume the Cost function is some linear combination of the features.
 Thus, each feature has a weight corresponding to it.
 Note that this assumption also made it important for feature engineering(`L2_a_lon` is quite different from `L1_a_lon`).